 The Charter provides that the Board will determine the number of directors who will serve on the board, subject to the rights set forth in the Investor Rights Agreement.
-The Board is divided into three classes designated as Class I, Class II and Class III, Class I directors will initially serve for a term expiring at the first annual meeting of stockholders following the Closing Date.
-Class II and Class III directors will initially serve for a term expiring at the second and third annual meeting of stockholders following the Closing Date, class I and Class III directors will initially serve for a term expiring at the second and third annual meeting of stockholders following the Closing Date, respectively.
+The Board is divided into three classes designated as Class I, Class II and Class III.
+Class I directors will initially serve for a term expiring at the first annual meeting of stockholders following the Closing Date.
+Class II and Class III directors will initially serve for a term expiring at the second and third annual meeting of stockholders following the Closing Date, respectively.
 At each succeeding annual meeting of stockholders, directors will be elected for a full term of three years to succeed the directors of the class whose terms expire at such annual meeting of the stockholders.
 There is no limit on the number of terms a director may serve on the Board.
-Subject to the Investor Rights Agreement, the term of all Class I directors shall automatically become one year commencing on the seventh annual meeting of stockholders, the term of all Class II directors shall automatically become one year commencing on the eighth annual meeting of stockholders and the term of all Class III directors shall automatically become one year commencing on the ninth annual meeting of stockholders, with all directors having a term of one year from and after such ninth annual meeting of stockholders.
+Subject to the Investor Rights Agreement, the term of all Class I directors shall automatically become one year commencing on the seventh annual meeting of stockholders, the term of all Class III directors shall automatically become one year commencing on the eighth annual meeting of stockholders and the term of all Class III directors shall automatically become one year commencing on the ninth annual meeting of stockholders.